searles9/Learn_Python_Notes/17-PDFs-and-Speadsheet-CSVs/01 - Notes.md

 data_lines = list(csv_data)
 data_lines[:3]
 ```
-* the first item in the list is the header line, this contains the information about what each column represents
+* the first item in the list is the **header line**, this contains the information about what each column represents
 ```
 for line in data_lines[:5]:
     print(line)